convince-project/scan/scan_book/src/scxml/properties.md

 as already used by the [Reelay](https://doganulus.github.io/reelay/) monitoring library.
 In this format, atomic predicates are written in curly braces and can include:

-- State and event variables;
+- Previously declared state and event variables;
 - Boolean constant values (`true` and `false`);
 - Boolean operators (`&&`, `||`, `!`, `->`);
 - Arithmetic values (integers and float);